Asymptotic tensor rank is characterized by polynomials: Introduction

 \begin{theorem} $\mathcal{R} = \{\asymprank(T) : T \in \FF^{d_1} \otimes \cdots \otimes \FF^{d_k}, d \in \ZZ_{\geq1}^k\}$ is well-ordered. \end{theorem}

-In particular, \autoref{th:intro-3} says that there cannot be a sequence of tensors with asymptotic rank strictly larger than $2^\omega$ that gets arbitrarily close to it.
+In particular, \cref{th:intro-3} says that there cannot be a sequence of tensors with asymptotic rank strictly larger than $2^\omega$ that gets arbitrarily close to it.
 Indeed, if it comes arbitrarily close it must eventually ``snap'' to $2^\omega$.
-Previously this was only known over finite fields (where the proof is simple, see \cite[Theorem 4.4]{briet_et_al:LIPIcs.ITCS.2024.20}).
+Previously this was only known over finite fields (where the proof is simple, see \cite[Theorem 4.4]{briet_et_al:LIPIcs.ITCS.2024.20}; however that proof strategy does not work over infinite fields).

 We leave as an open problem to prove discreteness from below for asymptotic rank.
 That is, we do not know if there can be (non-constant) increasing converging sequences of asymptotic ranks of tensors.